 Must-Do & Eat in Dubrovnik

 Once you arrive in the Old Town, head over to the Walls of Dubrovnik.
 Here’s a chance to stroll along the walls of one of the world’s best kept medieval cities.
-You can go on a 2hr walking tour that shows you the hidden gems and best views of the city.
+You can go on a Game of Thrones walking tour or a 2hr walking tour of the city.

 Alternatively, you can just purchase a ticket and explore the area yourself.
-During high-season, you can visit the walls until 7 pm.
+During high season, you can visit the walls until 7 pm.
 You can also book the tour or general tickets online and skip the queue.
-The price is KN 150 (EUR 20 / USD 22).
+The price is KN 150 (EUR 20 / US 22).

-To finish off your day, walk through the picturesque cobble streets ad get a drink at the Buža Bar.
+To finish off your day, walk through the picturesque cobbled streets ad get a drink at the Buža Bar.
 This bar provides some awesome views of the ocean and the setting sun.

-That’s it, a short and sweet itinerary to make you fall in love with the Europe gem.
+That’s it, a short and sweet Croatia itinerary 7 days that will make you fall in love with the European gem.
 If you got more time, definitely check out Istria in the North or do a week-long sailing trip to Hvar or Vis.
 The country took me by surprise and I hope that this 7 day Croatia itinerary inspires you to visit soon!

 If you are wondering how many days to spend in Croatia, I believe that a minimum of 7 days in Croatia would be a decent timeframe to catch a sight of the charming country.
 Here are a few others tips that may be helpful for your trip planning!